 Over 60 Years

-What You Should Do Right After an Arrest in Stoddard County, MO
+What to Do After You’re Arrested in Stoddard County, MO

-Step 3: Ask for a Stoddard County, MO Criminal Defense Attorney Immediately
+Step 3: Contact a Stoddard County, MO Criminal Defense Lawyer Right Away

 Before you answer any questions or sign anything, make it clear that you want to speak with your attorney.
 This is your constitutional right, and invoking it is one of the most important decisions you can make.
 When you have an experienced Stoddard County, MO criminal defense attorney from Combs Waterkotte on your side from the very beginning, you can be confident that:

-Step 4: Keep Details of Your Stoddard County, MO Case Private
+Step 4: Don’t Talk About Your Stoddard County, MO Case

 Step 5: Refuse Searches Without a Warrant